openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/shift-left-make-testing-fast-reliable.md

 ## New Quality Vision
 It became clear we needed a completely new approach.
-In Feb 2015 we came out with the new VSTS Quality vision document.
+In Feb 2015 we came out with the new Azure DevOps Quality vision document.

 The core part of the vision was turning he entire test portfolio on its head.
 We drew this conceptual picture of what we wanted our test